 Periods and autistic children

-Autistic children go through many changes in puberty, just as typically developing children do.
+Autistic children go through many changes in puberty, just as all children do.
 First periods are one of the most significant milestones.
-A first period is a sign that the physical changes in your child’s body have only a couple of years to go.

-Most young people get their first period when they’re between 11 and 14½, but anywhere from 9-16 years is considered normal.
+Most children get their first period when they’re between 11 and 14½ years, but anywhere from 9-16 years is considered normal.
 If a child has a major growth spurt and has grown some underarm hair, periods are likely to be just around the corner.

-Autism doesn’t affect when young people start their periods.
+Autism doesn’t affect when children start their periods.

 When to start talking about periods with autistic children

-Autistic children often need longer to adjust to and understand changes in their lives than typically developing children do.
-And because you can’t know exactly when your child will get their first period, it’s a good idea to start talking about it early.
+Autistic children might need time to understand and adjust to the physical changes of puberty.
+And because you can’t know exactly when your child will get their first period, it’s a good idea to start talking about periods early.

-Also, if children don’t know or understand what periods are, they could be frightened that something is wrong with them or that they’re hurt.
+Also, if children don’t understand periods, they could be frightened that something is wrong with them or that they’re hurt.
 It can help to make sure your child is prepared.

 How to prepare autistic children for periods